flareopti/debian_newkernel_installer/README.md

 Working on 10(buster) version of debian is not guaranteed(but if it works, pls create pull request and delete this line)

 ## How to use
+Just put consequentially commands below into your terminal
 1. git clone https://github.com/FlareXF/debian_newkernel_installer
 2. cd debian_newkernel_installer
 3. su